JEE-dream-team/cs207-FinalProject/docs/documentation.md

 We use  `numpy.ndarray` as our core data structure in our **Node** and **Node_b** classes to store the gradient values.
 The primary reason is that it is easy to pre-define the dimension of the gradient after the user specifies how many variables they will have in the function.
 In addition,  `numpy.ndarrays` are more computationally efficient than other data structures such as python lists, and they operate smoothly with all  `numpy` operations.

 ## Class Implementation
-We implemented dunder methods in a **Node** class to represent the node in forward mode, and in a **Node_b** class to represent the node in reverse mode.
+We implemented dunder methods in a **Node** class to represent the node in forward-mode, and in a **Node_b** class to represent the node in reverse-mode.
 These main classes are initiated with two attributes: val (for value) and der (for derivative), where val is required but der is optional.
 Standard dunder methods are re-written within the classes:
   - \_\_add__
   - \_\_radd__
   - \_\_mul__